The Count of Monte Cristo: Historical background

 In Causeries (1860), Dumas published a short paper, "État civil du Comte de Monte-Cristo", on the genesis of his story.
 It appears that Dumas had close contacts with members of the Bonaparte family while living in Florence in 1841.
-He sailed around the island of Montecristo in a small boat, accompanied by a young prince, a cousin to Louis Bonaparte, who was to become Emperor Napoleon III of the French ten years later, in 1851.
-During this trip, he promised that cousin of Louis Bonaparte that he would write a novel with the island's name in the title.
+He sailed around the island of Montecristo in a small boat, accompanied by a young prince, a son to Louis Bonaparte, who was to become Emperor Napoleon III of the French ten years later, in 1851.
+During this trip, he promised that son of Louis Bonaparte that he would write a novel with the island's name in the title.
 In 1841, when Dumas made his promise, Louis Bonaparte himself was imprisoned at the citadel of Ham – the place mentioned in the novel.
 Dumas did visit him there, although Dumas does not mention it in "Etat civil".